 Submitted to the List in 2005, Veliki Tabor Castle is part of a whole day trip from Zagreb to Kumrovec and Veliki Tabor Castle.
 Kumrovec is the birthplace of the father of communist Yugoslavia, Josip Broz Tito and a visit to the restored village gives a taste of what an early 20th century Zagorje village looked like.
 From there the tour continues to 16th Century Baroque Veliki Tabor castle.

 Also submitted to the List in 2005, Lonjske Polje is another full day trip we offer from Zagreb.
 This Nature Park is where you’ll find Cigoc, a ‘European village of storks’ where the storks outnumber the human inhabitants of the village’s authentic wooden houses.
 On the tour you will take in the park’s forests pastures and meadows with a private guide, eat locally produced food and visit a crafts museum.

 The historic town of Korčula

 Marco Polo’s hometown was submitted in 2007 and as one of the best preserved medieval towns in all of the Mediterranean, we think it’s a shoo-in for full membership.
 Encircled by old city walls, the red-roofed houses and narrow streets are a postcard perfect.
 Korcula has been a very popular destination for us over the past couple of years and for accommodation we offer everything from hotels, apartments and villas, if you’re looking for somewhere to stay.
-We also offer day trips to Korcula from Hvar and Dubrovnik, if you’re staying there.

 If this has given you the travel bug and a taste for the historical, cultural and natural sites of Croatia, get in touch and we’ll put together a personalized itinerary for you.